Improwised/improwised-new-website/newapp/src/content/pages/services/6-custom-software-development-services.md

 ---
-title: 'Custom Software Development Services for Scalable Digital Solutions '
+title: 'Custom Software Development Services'
-slug: 'custom-software-development-services'
+slug: 'custom-software-development'
 seoTitle: "Custom Software Development Services | Improwised"
 seoDescription: "From concept to deployment, we build custom software that fuels business growth.
 Partner with Improwised for modern, scalable, and agile solutions"
-lightImage: '$lib/images/services/custom-software-development-image.svg'
+lightImage: '$lib/images/services/custom-software-development-service-hero.svg'
-description: 'Design, develop, and deploy custom software that adapts to your evolving business needs - scalable, secure, and built for performance across platforms.'
+description: 'Whether you are building an MVP or rethinking your core product.
+Our team turns your requirements into clean, functional, and future-proof applications - all with scalability and performance in mind'
 order: 6
 blocks:
     - title: "Product-Centric Architecture"